dancohen6/note_taker_challenge/README.md

 [Questions](#questionslink)

 ## <a name="descriptionlink"></a>Description
 The Note-Taker app can be used to write and save notes.
 The application uses an Express.js back end and saves and retrieves note data from a JSON file.

+I have added the functionality for note deletion.

 ## <a name="installlink"></a>Installation
 To use the app, visit Heroku where it is deployed: [Note-Taker App](https://dashboard.heroku.com/apps/serene-wildwood-94841)